-Based on our review of the copies of such forms, and/or on written representations from the reporting persons that they were not required to file a Form 5 for the fiscal year, we believe that these filing requirements were satisfied by the reporting persons during the fiscal year ended December 31, 2015, except that Eric L. Smith inadvertently was late filing a report on Form 4 related to the surrender of shares of common stock to satisfy tax withholding obligations on March 3, 2015.
+Based on our review of the copies of such forms, and/or on written representations from the reporting persons for the fiscal year, we believe that these filing requirements were satisfied by the reporting persons during the fiscal year ended December 31, 2017, except that Eric E. Apperson was inadvertently late in filing a Form 4 on May 15, 2017 related to a purchase of common stock on May 4, 2017.

-Other Matters to Come Before the 2016 Annual Meeting
+Other Matters to Come Before the 2018 Annual Meeting